aldelaro5/Bug-Fables-Internal-Docs/README.md

 Last push with a command added: 2022-11-26

+For the Obsidian notebook version of the docs, check the [release](https://github.com/aldelaro5/Bug-Fables-Internal-Docs/releases) section of this repos.

 ## What is allowed in this repos and what isn't
 This repos will ONLY contain what I like to call "metadata" informations.
 This is what is contained and allowed in this repos: